NickRothbacher/nyc-fare-evasion/README.md

 Then:

-	Turnstile data cleaning -> gets and cleans turnstile data from the MTA
+	Turnstile data cleaning -> gets and cleans turnstile data from the MTA Merge arrests and turnstile swipes -> combine turnstile data and arrests at stations

 Next:

-	Merge arrests and turnstile swipes -> combine turnstile data and arrests at stations
+	Compile ACS data -> compiles data tables for each census tract Assign census tracts to stations -> uses locations of census tracts to assign them to stations in area Assign ACS data to stations -> combines ACS data with stations based on assigned tracts

 Finally: